minio/hperf/README.md

 on all the servers IP1 IP2 IP3 ... respectively.

 ### LICENSE
-Use of `mesh-throughput` tool is governed by the GNU AGPLv3 license that can be found in the [LICENSE](./LICENSE) file.
+Use of `mperf` tool is governed by the GNU AGPLv3 license that can be found in the [LICENSE](./LICENSE) file.